ipopadic-ip/university-lms-system/README.md

 That includes:

 - Mentioning our full name **Ilija Popadic, Andrej Vukoje, Nikola Albulov** visibly in your project or documentation.
-- Providing a working link to my GitHub profile: [https://github.com/ipopadic-ip](https://github.com/ipopadic-ip)
+- Providing a working link to this GitHub Repository: [https://github.com/ipopadic-ip/UniDunav_Projekat](https://github.com/ipopadic-ip/UniDunav_Projekat)

 Failure to provide visible credit is a violation of this license.